thomasding/td-vimrc/README.md

     bind -n C-l if-shell "$is_vim" "send-keys C-l" "select-pane -R" bind -n C-\ if-shell "$is_vim" "send-keys C-\\" "select-pane -l"
     ```

-## Guide ##

-The guide provides a brief introdution of some plugins td-vimrc supports.
-To read more documentation, please checkout the github repo of the plugin you are interested in.

 ## Customization ##